Qualified doctors Certified medications Online consultation with aftercare

 • Sudden or unusually pale skin (pallor)

 If your heart palpitation are menopause related, you won’t also have the above-listed symptoms.
-In this case, there’s nothing to worry about but you may want to look into the available options for alleviating your symptoms.

 What can you do?